The never-ending experiment… (pt 5)

 1 “In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was in the beginning with God.
 3 All things were made through him, and without him was not any thing made that was made.
 4 In him was life, and the life was the light of men.
 5 The light shines in the darkness, and the darkness has not overcome it” (John 1:1-5)

-It is identified that the Word is he, existing with God from the very beginning of creation.
-He is God, the work of creation was through him, he is the source of life and the revealer of truth.
-Further into the Gospel of John, it states, “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth” (John 1:14).
+This passage identifies, “the Word” as a divine being who pre-existed with God from the very beginning of creation.
+The Word is not only with God but is God, and all of creation came into being through him.
+The Gospel of John further clarifies the identity of the Word, stating, “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth” (John 1:14).
+This confirms that the divine Word, who is God, took on human form as Jesus Christ.

-The Son of God is Jesus Christ, God manifested in the flesh.
-This understanding helps us to grasp what God spoke in Genesis, “Let us make man in our image, after our likeness” (Genesis 1:26).
-He was referring to the Trinity: the Father, the Son, and the Holy Spirit—three distinct persons as one God, all equal in power, glory, and eternity.
+The understanding of Jesus as God manifested in the flesh also helps to interpret a key passage from Genesis 1:26, where God says, “Let us make man in our image, after our likeness.”
+The use of “us” and “our” here is understood to be a reference to the Trinity: God the Father, God the Son, and God the Holy Spirit.
+These are three distinct persons as one God, co-equal in power, glory, and eternal existence.

-Though life was created through Jesus, he is the suffering servant.
-He lived a sinless life (2 Corinthians 5:21), ministered to people on repentance and about the kingdom of heaven, healed the sick, blind, deaf, and lame; and performed miracles.
-All of this led up to the appointed time of his crucifixion (John 12:23 - 26).
-Jesus’ sacrifice on the cross and the shedding of his blood serves as a propitiation for humanity’s sin, satisfying God’s righteous anger and justice.
-Jesus came to make right the wrong, and it is through faith in him alone that we can be made righteous; no human works could’ve made us right with God.
-Jesus’ birth, life, death, resurrection, ascension, and his second coming are the very path leading us back to an eternal life.
-To continue in the Gospel of John:
+Jesus’s words and actions were pure and truthful.
+He lived a sinless life (2 Corinthians 5:21), ministered about the kingdom of God, called people to repentance, and demonstrated his divine power through healing the sick and performing miracles.
+All of this led to the appointed time of his crucifixion (John 12:23 - 26).
+Through his suffering and sacrifice on the cross with the shedding of his blood, he satisfied God’s righteous anger against the sin of humanity.
+He was treated as sin even though he never sinned.
+He took on the punishment that we deserved.
+Before giving up his spirit while on the cross, he said: “It is finished” (John 19:30).
+Meaning, the debt of sin is paid in full.
+Through this, all Old Testament prophecies have been fulfilled, sin and death are defeated, and those who believe in Christ are restored and reconciled to a holy God.
+Jesus came to make right what was wrong, and it is through faith in him alone that we can be made righteous.
+No human effort or works could ever make us right with God.
+Belief in Jesus’s birth, life, death, resurrection, ascension, and his second coming is the very path leading us back to an eternal life.

 16 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 18 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God” (John 3:16-18)

-It is with this that when you are transformed, meaning born again, you transform completely in your thinking, emotions, behavior, attire, and so forth.
-You will no longer define yourself by the world’s shifting standards or your own flawed perceptions.
-Satan is no longer the god you serve.
-Instead, you will be reconciled with the true living God and adopted into His family as His child, among brothers and sisters in the faith who are doing the will of the Father.
-God calls us to be in fellowship with His Son, our Lord and Savior Jesus Christ, because it is only in him we are saved and led to live a life of righteousness and truth, fully submitting ourselves under the authority of Christ.
-We now operate within a kingdom with Christ as our King.
-We reflect his teachings and values as we are created for good works through our God-given gifts to build up the people of God and point others to Him through Jesus , all of which to glorify God.
+When the Holy Spirit dwells within you, He transforms your thinking, emotions, behavior, and worldview.
+You no longer define yourself by the world’s shifting standards that is influenced by Satan.
+You are reconciled with the true living God and adopted into His family as His child, among brothers and sisters in the faith who are doing the will of the Father.
+God calls us to be in fellowship with His Son, Jesus Christ, because it is only in him we are saved and led to live a life of righteousness, fully submitting ourselves under the authority of Christ.
+We now operate within a kingdom with Christ as our King, and we reflect his teachings and values as we use our God-given gifts to build up the people of God and point others to Him through Jesus, all to glorify God.

 Morgan